redbadger/crux/docs/src/part-2/effects.md

 commands and the body passes information about the outside world back to it with Events.

-In this chapter we will explore how commands are created and used, before the next chapter, where we dive into capabilities, which provide a convenient way to create common commands.
+In this chapter we will explore how commands are created and used; we'll come back to capabilities, which provide a convenient way to create common commands, in chapter 7.

 ## Note on intent and execution